naninovel/docs/docs/en/guide/memory-management.md

 "Holder" can be a reference to any object; usually it's the same class that is using the asset.
 It's used to distinguish the holders and prevent the same holder from accidentally holding a resource multiple times.

-Below is an example of Unity component which will prevent Naninovel from ever unloading an asset:
+Below is an example of a Unity component which will prevent Naninovel from ever unloading an asset:

 ```csharp
 using Naninovel;